What is Mindfulness and MBSR?

 8 Week Mindfulness Based Stress Reduction course

-Many people feel this way.
-As our busy lives speed up, more and more pressures are placed upon us and at times we can feel overwhelmed.
 This course gives you the tools to create a new relationship to stress and to life's ups and downs.

 MBSR (Mindfulness Based Stress Reduction) is seen as the "gold-standard" in meditation courses and with over 30 years-worth of scientific research that consistently shows how mindfulness practices can enhance our physical and mental well-being.
 It can improve: